PostgREST/postgrest-docs/schema_cache.rst

   NOTIFY pgrst

+  -- It works the same way with the following payload NOTIFY pgrst, 'reload schema'

 If the above command is set to fire on a database trigger, then **automatic schema cache reloads** are possible.
 For example:

 .. code-block:: postgresql